The Weather at the Observatory

 DRESS WARMLY!!!
 Temperatures vary quite a bit at our elevation (6,300-6,800 feet above sea level) and are usually much cooler than other areas of Texas.
 For summer make sure you bring a light jacket and long pants.
 For Fall, Winter, and early Spring programs, layer your attire and bring a warm coat, thermals, gloves, and something to keep your head warm.

-Monthly Weather Averages, 1935-1997, are listed below.
-Please note that low and high temperatures are averages; therefore, the low temperature on a particular night can be much lower (20's or teens in winter for example):
+Monthly climate data, 1935-2012, are listed below.
+Please note that low and high temperatures (Fahrenheit) are averages; therefore, the low temperature on a particular night can be much lower (20's or teens in winter for example):

 |Month||Avg High||Record High||Avg Low||Record Low||Avg Rain (in)||Avg Snow (in)|

 Source: Western Regional Climate Center